'We're not perfect but we're freaking trying': Chloé's Gabriela Hearst on making fashion sustainable - KESQ

 As for the rest of the collection, Chloé issued a statement claiming that it “can be considered to have four times more lower impact materials compared to last year.”
 Polyester and viscose were eliminated, recycled or reused, the denim was organic and vintage bags were repurposed.
 “New isn’t always better,” read a statement from Hearst, who is simply referred to as “Gabi” in press materials.

-Her second and most recent collection for the label came with an announcement that more items than ever before would be handmade by independent artisans under a new sub brand, Chloé Craft.
+Her third and most recent collection for the label came with an announcement that more items than ever before would be handmade by independent artisans under a new sub brand, Chloé Craft.

 “While Chloé Craft is innately low impact, the challenge is to find ways of making the items produced in larger quantities more eco-conscious,” read a statement which also detailed how staples such as the Tote bag and Nama sneakers (which sell at comparatively higher quantities) had been improved to use lower impact materials.